Journalism MA (NCTJ accredited)

-- To demonstrate their commitment we would like applicants to provide a statement demonstrating commitment to journalism (including previous experience) and a 200 word article based on an interview with someone interesting from your local area.
+- We would like applicants to provide a statement demonstrating commitment to journalism (including previous experience) and a 200 word article based on an interview with someone interesting from their local area.

 Entry criteria are subject to review and change each academic year.

 If your country or institution is not listed or if you are not sure whether your institution is eligible, please contact Admissions